-Professional Learning, MTSS & Staff Retention, and Learner Enrollment (Goal 1): There is an ongoing need for building awareness in the area of diversity, equity and inclusion.
-School staff continue to work on developing MTSS so that all struggling learners are receiving the support needed.
-Additionally, there is a need for a renewed focus on staff retention rates and learner retention/enrollment.
+Professional Learning, MTSS, Staff Retention, and Learner Enrollment (Goal 1): There is an ongoing need for building awareness in the area of diversity, equity, and inclusion.
+School staff continues to work on developing MTSS so that all struggling learners are receiving the support needed.
+Additionally, there is a need for a renewed focus on learner retention/enrollment.

-Academic Achievement and College-Career Readiness (Goal 2): The high school team is dedicated to increasing the number of learners who are graduated as prepared, and school staff is working to refine their monitoring processes to ensure achievement for all learners.
+Academic Achievement and College-Career Readiness (Goal 2): The high school team is dedicated to increasing the number of learners who are graduated as prepared.

 Social-Emotional Well-Being and Learner Engagement (Goal 3): Putting social-emotional needs first is critical, as it affects academic achievement and learner engagement.
-Families of low income, foster/homeless and EL learners could benefit from additional counseling support and community resources.
+Continued focus on trauma-informed practices and campus engagement is needed.